 group, performing music of the Beatles, Bacharach, Crosby, Stills, and Nash, and many others.
 I also played or sung in a number of weddings during my college days.

 Upon graduation, I moved to the DC area to work in the engineering field, while simultaneously pursuing my music ambition.
 I studied classical guitar at American University with a student of the great Andres Segovia, and also studied jazz guitar with a former student of a prominent jazz guitarist, Pat Martino.
 Additionally, I sang in choirs and studied composition privately with a prominent Washington area composer and performer from Catholic University, I also began to teach at an area performing arts academy.

 I have recently retired from my engineering career so I can use my musical gifts in my local church and teach music as a second career.
-I am continuing studies in music at George Mason University, where I have made the Dean’s list.
+I have completed my second degree at George Mason University, and continue to play with other musicians there.
 More importantly, I continue to learn how to better teach others of all ages how to grow in all aspects of music-making.

 I have been playing for about 35 years and teaching music and guitar for 25 years.
 I have a Bachelor of Music in Jazz and Classical guitar.
 I've taught at the University level and currently maintain a professional studio in Arlington, Virginia.
 I am very well versed in many different styles of music including, Rock, Blues, Jazz, Classical and Suzuki guitar.
 Students who decide to sign up with me, will have a lesson plan, a strategy for meeting their musical goals and will enjoy themselves in the process.